-Savory Baked Loaves
+Vegan Turkey Alternatives: Baked Loaves

 Vegan Wellington Recipes

 You’re likely familiar with traditional Wellington recipes.
-They’re meat covered with herbs, and paté, then wrapped in puff pastry.
-These vegan Wellington recipes, make for a delicious alternative or special occasion meal.
-They are made with an assortment of vegetables, and legumes, that are wrapped in a vegan puff pastry and baked until golden brown!
+They’re meat covered with herbs and paté, then wrapped in puff pastry.
+These vegan Wellington recipes make for a delicious alternative or special occasion meal.
+They are made with an assortment of vegetables and legumes that are wrapped in a vegan puff pastry and baked until golden brown!